verrazzano/verrazzano/release/docs/README_COMMERCIAL.md

      * `profiles/<default.yaml, dev.yaml, managed-cluster.yaml, oci.yaml, ocne.yaml>`: Sample built-in configuration profiles to simplify a Verrazzano installation
      * `verrazzano-bom.json`: Bill of materials (BOM) containing the list of docker images for Verrazzano and the components installed by Verrazzano
   * `images/`:  Verrazzano Enterprise Container Platform archives for private registry install

 ## Install Verrazzano using a private container registry

+You can install Verrazzano using a private Docker-compliant container registry.
+This requires the following:

- *    Load the archives from `images` to your private registry
+*    Load the product images from `/images` into your private registry Loading all required Verrazzano container images from `/images` into your own registry and repository.
 *    Install Verrazzano using the installation instructions, see the [Verrazzano Installation Guide](https://verrazzano.io/latest/docs/setup/install/installation/).

 ## Support